Sankarambadi Sundaraachari

-Shankarambadi Sundarachari (10 August 1914 – 8 April 1977) was an Indian writer and poet in the Telugu language, although of Tamil origin.
-He wrote Maa Telugu Talliki, Malleypu Danda, the official state song of the present-day Indian state of Andhra Pradesh.
+Sankarambadi Sundarachari (Telugu: Shankarambāḍi Sundarācāri; born 10 August 1914 – died 8 April 1977) was an Indian writer and poet in the Telugu language, although of Tamil origin.
+He was the writer of the official state song of Andhra Pradesh, Ma Telugu Talliki (lit.
+'To Our Mother Telugu').

 Early life

 Sankarambadi Sundarachari was born on 10 August 1914 in a Tamil family at Tiruchanur, near Tirupati Madras Presidency, British India.
-Though his roots are in Hindu religious traditions, he use to protest certain rituals he perceived to be superstitions.
-However, he liked to study Sanskrit, Telugu languages at TTD High school, Tirupati.
-While studying high school final (S.S.C), atheism had more influence on him.
+Though his roots are in Hindu religious traditions, he used to protest certain rituals he perceived to be superstitions.
+However, he liked to study Sanskrit and Telugu at TTD High school, Tirupati.
+While studying high school final (S.S.C), atheism had more of an influence on him.
 This antagonised his parents and in a conflict, came out of his house to live on his own.
 He spent his life in utter poverty with doing odd jobs.

 Life

 After moving out of his parents house, for sustenance, he worked as a waiter at a Hotel.

-He got disillusioned with the petty jobs and wanted to test his luck at Andhra Patrika, renowned news Daily in Telugu, whose editor Kasinathuni Nageswara Rao, great freedom fighter.
+He got disillusioned with the petty jobs and wanted to test his luck at Andhra Patrika, a Telugu daily newspaper, whose editor was freedom fighter Kasinathuni Nageswara Rao.
 Kasinathuni was impressed with Sankaram and offered him a job.
-Sankaram joined the daily, but soon, he could not continue there for long and resigned due to his overt independent attitude.
-He spend his last days at Ahobilam in Kurnool district of Andhra Pradesh, at his relative’s house K P Ramesh.
+Sankaram joined the daily, but soon he could not continue there and resigned due to his overt independent attitude.

 Sankaram then decided to continue his education and completed B.A (Bachelor of Arts).
 He applied for 'Inspector of School education' and was selected for the post and the initial posting was in Chittor.
 His sincerity got him good name and popularity.
 However his profound love for Telugu language, poetry made him to focus more on it.